YZzz10/Data-Science-Salary-Dashboard/README.md

 - <a href="">HR Dataset</a>

 ## Visualization Overview
-- **Distribution of Company Size Across Countries** displays the proportion of companies of different sizes across countries.
+- **Company Size Across Countries** displays the proportion of companies of different sizes across countries.
-- **Distribution of Job Experience Levels Across Countries** displays the proportion of job positions at different experience levels across countries.
+- **Job Experience Levels Across Countries** displays the proportion of job positions at different experience levels across countries.
-- **Distribution of Employment Types Across Countries** displays the proportion of different employment types across countries.
+- **Employment Types Across Countries** displays the proportion of different employment types across countries.

 ## View Dashboard
 <a href="">View Dashboard</a> (Please use “See this in Full Screen” if the dashboard elements overlap.)